-You put stress on your feet every day just by walking around.
-If you’re on your feet all day for work, you need a sock solution that wicks moisture and stays comfortable through your shift and any overtime.
-The best work socks to wear with boots are padded for comfort, keep your feet dry, and prevent any hot areas or blisters from forming.
+Stress can be put on our feet every day just by walking around.
+Being upright all day for work requires a sock solution that wicks away moisture and stays comfortable throughout the shift and any overtime.
+The best work socks to wear with boots are padded for comfort, keep feet dry, and prevent any hot areas or blisters from forming.

-If you’re going to make it through the day blister-free, work boots need thicker socks than generic cotton.
-Work socks should be resilient, durable, and keep your feet comfortable after hours of wear, so you don’t go home with sore feet at the end of the day.
-Healthy feet contribute to your overall well-being—it’s hard to feel your best when your feet are wet, cold, and irritated by friction.
-This guide should help you figure out the best type of work socks to wear with your work boots.
+To make it through the day blister-free, work boots need to be paired with thicker socks rather than those made with generic cotton.
+Work socks should be resilient, durable, and keep feet comfortable after hours of wear, so workers don’t go home with sore feet at the end of the day.
+Healthy feet contribute to overall well-being; it’s hard to feel one’s best when feet are wet, cold, and irritated by friction.
+This guide can help shoppers find the best work socks to wear with their work boots.

-- BEST OVERALL: DANISH ENDURANCE Merino Wool Hiking & Walking Socks
+- BEST OVERALL: Danish Endurance Merino Wool Hiking Socks

-- BEST FOR SWEATY FEET: Kodal Copper Infused Athletic Crew Socks
+- BEST FOR SWEATY FEET: Kodal Copper Infused Crew Socks

 - BEST COMPRESSION: Physix Gear Sport Compression Socks

-What to Look for When Choosing the Best Work Socks
+What to Consider When Choosing the Best Work Socks

-A good pair of work socks prevent your feet from being tired and sore at the end of the day and should be paired with suitable men’s work boots, or women’s work boots.
-The best work socks for you depend on your working conditions, how the socks fit in your boots, and how they hold up against long workdays.
+A good pair of work socks prevents feet from being tired and sore at the end of the day and should be paired with the best work boots for men or the best work boots for women.
+The best work socks for an individual depend on their working conditions, how the socks fit in their boots, and how they hold up against long workdays.
 Here are some things to think about when purchasing work socks.

-Socks generally protect your feet from bacteria and wounds, such as blisters, by absorbing moisture, cushioning, and acting as a barrier to prevent your feet from rubbing directly against your footwear.
+Socks generally protect feet from bacteria and wounds, such as blisters, by absorbing moisture, providing cushioning, and acting as a barrier to prevent feet from rubbing directly against footwear.
 They also work to minimize or eliminate foot odor caused by bacteria, sweat, and dirt, and they need to put up with some heavy usage.

-Depending on the rigors of your job, you may have different requirements.
-For office workers, cotton socks are fine, and you can probably get away with using the same pair of socks two days in a row.
-For laborers and other jobs that require you to be outdoors and on your feet, work socks that don’t wear out through intense days are a must.
-If you’re putting on the mileage at a worksite, your feet are more prone to the friction created between your skin and your sock, so you need an option that gives your skin more protection.
+Depending on the rigors of the job, shoppers may have different requirements.
+For office workers, cotton socks are fine, and these folks can probably get away with using the same pair of socks 2 days in a row.
+For laborers and others whose jobs require them to be outdoors and on one’s feet, work socks that don’t wear out through intense days are a must.
+If putting on the mileage at a work site, feet are more prone to the friction created between the skin and the sock, so shoppers need an option that gives their skin more protection.

-Athletic style socks are breathable and have padding at the heel and ball of the foot.
-These types of socks are sufficient for working but may be too thin for tougher jobs or cold weather.
-High tech socks give you dry, comfortable feet year-round.
-For use in the winter, you may want to upgrade to thicker, insulated versions of these socks (and get a pair of winter work gloves, too).
+Athletic-style socks are breathable and have padding at the heel and ball of the foot.
+This type of sock is sufficient for working but may be too thin for tougher jobs or cold weather.
+High-tech socks provide dry, comfortable feet year-round.
+Shoppers looking for socks to use in the winter may want to upgrade to thicker, insulated versions of these (and get a pair of winter work gloves, too).

 Work socks for work boots are generally crew length and go up to the middle of the calf.
-The reason for this, especially for physical jobs that use industrial footwear, is that work socks should extend past the top of your boots to avoid having the boot rub uncomfortably against your ankles or lower calf.
+The reason for this, especially for physical jobs that use industrial footwear, is that work socks should extend past the top of the boots to avoid having the boot rub uncomfortably against the ankles or lower calf.
 Another option for work socks is quarter socks, which come up just past the ankles.
 These types of socks work best with shorter work boots.
-Compression socks are usually knee height, so they can promote blood flow through your legs.
+Compression socks are usually knee height, so they can promote blood flow through the legs.

 Any of these three styles are suitable for work boots.
-Ankle socks are not recommended as they leave your skin exposed to the height of the work boot.
-The length of your work socks is ultimately up to your personal style and comfort.
+Ankle socks are not recommended as they leave the skin exposed to the height of the work boot.
+The length of the work socks is ultimately up to the shopper’s personal style and comfort.

 - Synthetic materials are man-made materials, such as acrylic, nylon, and spandex.
-These types of fabrics are comfortable, durable, moisture-wicking, and dry quickly.
-Certain types of synthetic materials help socks retain their shape, give arch support, and ensure a snug fit.
+These types of fabrics are comfortable, durable, moisture wicking, and dry quickly.
+Certain types of synthetic materials help socks retain their shape, provide arch support, and ensure a snug fit.

 - Merino wool is a natural fabric that’s soft, breathable, and warm.
-This material keeps you comfortable in different conditions because it naturally regulates temperature.
-This is a higher-quality material, which reflects in the price.
+This material keeps wearers comfortable in different conditions because it naturally regulates temperature.
+This is a higher-quality material, which is reflected in the price.

 - Bamboo is a breathable, natural, antibacterial fabric.
-It’s soft against your skin and better suited for warmer months, as bamboo socks won’t keep your feet as warm as merino wool.
+It’s soft against the skin and better suited for warmer months, as bamboo socks won’t keep feet as warm as merino wool.

 The correct sock fit is vital.
 Socks that are the wrong size or are too loose can wrinkle in the toes, causing friction that may turn into a blister.
-Stay-up technology uses the socks’ elasticity to keep them in a comfortable position without requiring you to pull them up throughout the day.
-Work socks should feel good on your feet; with stay-up technology, they feel secure but not so tight that they put a strain on your body.
+Stay-up technology uses the socks’ elasticity to keep them in a comfortable position without requiring them to be pulled up throughout the day.
+Work socks should feel good on the feet; with stay-up technology, they feel secure but not so tight that they put a strain on the body.

 Socks may start to sag when the elastic wears out.
-You’ll see this with lower-quality socks that wear out faster than you’d like, which may cost you more money in the long run if you have to continually replace less expensive socks.
-Higher quality socks with stay-up technology keep their elasticity, even through the wash.
+This can be seen with lower-quality socks that wear out faster than we’d like, which may cost more money in the long run if shoppers have to replace less expensive socks continually.
+Higher-quality socks with stay-up technology keep their elasticity, even through the wash.

 Double Stitching and Reinforcement

 Double stitching creates a stronger seam for the sock.
 Instead of one line of stitching, this style offers two, giving a bit of extra security so the seam doesn’t burst.
-You want to choose seams for your work socks that don’t irritate your feet, so opt for smooth toe seams or a low seam profile to minimize or remove chafing.
+Shoppers should choose seams for work socks that don’t irritate their feet, so opt for smooth toe seams or a low seam profile to minimize or remove chafing.

 There are a few areas of reinforcement in work socks.
 Primarily, the toe and heel should have extra padding or tough fibers to protect the feet from injury or irritation.
-The proper fit and reinforced areas should reduce pressure on the feet from gravity, lower the impact from the floor, and decrease the downward pressure of your body on your feet.
+The proper fit and reinforced areas should reduce pressure on the feet from gravity, lower the impact from the floor, and decrease the downward pressure of the body on the feet.